The whole bathroom, covered

 - Whole-bathroom package (3-5 rails): from around $650.
 Exact price depends on wall types and rail selection.

-- Funded: OTs often scope a full bathroom in a single quote — send me the scope and I aim to quote back within one business day.
+- Funded: OTs often scope a full bathroom in a single quote.
+Send us the scope and the installer aims to quote back within 1-2 business days.

 Common questions